 Accessibility on the Web

-This website has been redesigned with accessibility in mind, and every effort has been made to comply with the website standards articulated by the Americans with Disabilities Act and by the World Wide Web Consortium’s (WC3) Web Content Accessibility Guidelines (WCAG).
+This website was designed with accessibility in mind, and every effort has been made to comply with the website standards articulated by the Americans with Disabilities Act and by the World Wide Web Consortium’s (WC3) Web Content Accessibility Guidelines (WCAG).

 Our efforts to create a site that adheres to best practices in accessible design and that is also generous and experimental in its accommodations for visitors with vision, hearing, or cognitive impairment have been supported by Sina Bahram, one of the museum community's leading accessibility consultants and advocates.
 Together, we have developed a series of projects that we hope will serve as a model for art museums hoping to reach and support members of the disability community.

-One of the most exciting and groundbreaking of these initiatives is Coyote, a toolkit and project to create and publish visual descriptions of all of the images on this site.
+One of the most exciting and groundbreaking of these initiatives is Coyote, a toolkit and project to create and publish visual descriptions of the images on this site.
 Our Coyote software, developed with Sina Bahram's team at Prime Access Consulting, is an open source tool that we are pleased to be able to share with the museum community.
-Here at the MCA it has been used by staff from across the museum to produce image descriptions that allow the blind and visually impaired to engage more fully with the visual arts.
+Here at the MCA it has been used by staff from across the museum to produce image descriptions that allow people who are blind or visually impaired to engage more fully with the visual arts.

 We are happy to hear from members of the community who have questions about our website accessibility practices; please write to us at [email protected] with any suggestions or questions.

 The Coyote project has been supported by the John S. and James L. Knight Foundation and Lois and Steve Eisen and The Eisen Family Foundation.